nameisremus/beachPatrol/README.md

 # beachPatrol

 🏖️🚓**beachPatrol** is a project by [LidoDAO contributors](https://www.lido.fi) with the purpose of amplifying the eyes and ears of the Lido DAO.
-It empowers contributors by providing pre-packaged AI meta-aggregation and parsing across articles, governance forums, Twitter Spaces and YouTube videos.
+It empowers contributors by providing pre-packaged AI meta-aggregation and parsing across articles, governance forums, Twitter profiles, Twitter Spaces and YouTube videos.

 **Beach Patrol’s purpose** is straightforward: it continuously monitors these sources, processes the data using AI-driven summarization, and posts timely updates in a Discord channel via a persistent, paginated interface.